What Is ’Nduja? The Spicy Calabrian Salami Spread That Inspired Our Vegan Tomato ’Nduja

 Traditional ‘Nduja di Spilinga

 Around the time Napoleon decided to stomp on my family's land with his little Corsican boots, Calabrians were already producing 'nduja with spicy peppers that the Spaniards had already brought over from Central America many years before.
 The traditional 'nduja was invented most likely around the time when Calabria was a Spanish dominion.
 The Spaniards also had their own spreadable salami called (to make matters even more confusing) "sobrassada" a word very similar to the famous dried salami "soppressata" (I know.
-So confusing!).
-Somehow somewhere, this sobrassada made its way to Calabria and inspired the spicy salami spread they produce today.
+So confusing).
+Somehow somewhere, this sobrassada made its way to Calabria and inspired the spicy pork salami spread they produce today (or, vice versa maybe?).

-2. Add to a pasta sauce—start with adding some to anyone of our sauces (it will melt in beautifully)
+2. Add to a pasta sauce—start with adding some to anyone of our sauces (it will blend in beautifully).

-3. Dollop Tomato ‘nduja on top of a pizza.
+3. Dollop Vegan Tomato ‘Nduja on a pizza.

 4. Pair with cheeses.

-6. Use a flavor enhancer for soups (hot and cold).
+6. Use as a flavor enhancer for soups, stews and sauces.

-7. Whisk up a spicy vinaigrette: melt 3 tablespoons tomato ‘nduja with 3 tablespoons olive oil, 1/3 vinegar.
+7. Whisk up a spicy vinaigrette: 3 tablespoons Vegan Tomato ‘Nduja, 3 tablespoons olive oil, 1/3 vinegar.

-8. Mix 4 heaping tablespoons for 1 pound of pasta over heat.
+8. Mix 4 heaping tablespoons for one pound of pasta over heat.
+Add extra olive oil to thin out.

 9. Rub under skin of a bird before roasting.

-10. When grilling, roasting or searing meat and fish (warm the Tomato ‘nduja and brush it on just before serving).
+10. When grilling, roasting or searing meat and fish (warm the Vegan Tomato ‘Nduja and brush it on just before serving).

 11. Make Tomato 'Nduja Hummus